-- 1. Gather supplies.

-- 2. Remove jewelry and roll up any sleeves.

-- 3. Put a mask on yourself and everyone in the room, including your child.

-- 4. Wash your hands well with soap and water for 30 seconds.
+- 1. Gather your supplies. - 2.
+Remove your jewelry and roll up any sleeves. - 3.
+Put a mask on yourself and everyone in the room, including your child. - 4.
+Wash your hands well with soap and water for 30 seconds.
 Wash between each finger and under your nails.
 Rinse and dry your hands well.
-Or you may use alcohol-based gel or foam if you do not see dirt on your hands.

-- 5. Put on clean gloves.
+Or, you may use alcohol-based gel or foam if your hands do not have visible dirt on them. - 5.
+Put on clean gloves.

-Scrub injection cap and flush with saline
+Scrub the injection cap and flush with saline

-- 6. Open injection cap package and 2 cleaning wipes. - 7.
-Remove new injection cap from package.
+- 6. Open the injection cap package and 2 cleaning wipes. - 7.
+Remove the new injection cap from the package.
 Push 0.5 mL saline into it.
-Hold injection cap between your fingers and do not touch the end that will screw onto the line. - 8.
-Scrub 1 Scrub connection between the line and injection cap with cleaning wipe for 15 seconds.
-Allow to dry for 15 seconds.
+Hold the injection cap between your fingers, and do not touch the end that will screw onto the line. - 8.
+Scrub 1 Scrub the connection between the line and injection cap with cleaning wipe for 15 seconds.
+Allow it to dry for 15 seconds.
 Do not touch, wipe, fan or blow on it to help it dry. - 9.
 Make sure the clamp on the line is closed. - 10.
-Remove old injection cap from line.
+Remove the old injection cap from the line.

-- 11. Scrub 2 Scrub injection cap with a new cleaning wipe for 15 seconds.
-Allow to dry for 15 seconds.
+- 11. Scrub 2 Scrub the injection cap with a new cleaning wipe for 15 seconds.
+Allow it to dry for 15 seconds.
 Do not touch, wipe, fan or blow on it to help it dry. - 12.
 Make sure the end of the line does not touch anything while drying, including your fingers.
 If it does, scrub it again with cleaning wipe before attaching a new injection cap to your child's line. - 13.
-Screw new injection cap onto the line.
+Screw the new injection cap onto the line.